serge-hulne/CrystApp/README.md

 - Easy to distribute.
 - ***100 times smaller than an Electron app***
 - Faster and more energy cosuming than an electron app.
-- Safer thant Electron.js : Statically compiled and statically typed : most bugs are caught at compile time (not at run-time)
+- Safer than Electron.js : Statically compiled and statically typed : most bugs are caught at compile time (not at run-time)

 # In short:
 - "Wails for Crystal".